uidaholib/spec-lumber/_series/logginglessons.md

 series: Logging Lessons
 ---

-### Photos and information about hydraulic dams in the Pacific Northwest
+### Photos and information about logging in North Idaho